bernsteining/chiphuit/README.md

 rustup target add wasm32-unknown-unknown
 ```

 Then, run the _build.sh_ script.
-It will compile the Rust code to WebAssembly, and run the challenge on `127.0.0.1:4000`.
+It will compile the Rust code to WebAssembly, and run the emulator on `127.0.0.1:4000`.

 # Documentation